pizza3/lmonix/README.md

 ## Code

 Inside the code editor we can write our logic for interactions.
-As the final render produces a Aframe based components, each entity can be accessed by their name (`Note: The name of each entity under the scene panel will be used as DOM "id" for Aframe components`).
+As the final render produces a Aframe based components, each entity can be accessed by their name ( `Note: The name of each entity under the scene panel will be used as DOM "id" for Aframe components`) .
 It will be better if you rename the one's you are going to be using inside the code editor .
+You can use your usual javascript API's and Aframe API's over here .

 # Project Directory Structure